Last Updated: January 18, 2023

 For the purposes of this Policy:

-(i) “personal information” or “PI” means information about an identifiable individual, which includes information that can be used on its own or with other information to identify, contact, or locate a single person; and
+(i) “personal information” or “PI” means information about an identifiable individual, which includes information, used alone or with other information, that can directly or indirectly be used to identify, contact, or locate a person; and

-(ii) “personal health information” or “PHI” means information about an identifiable individual that relates to the individual’s physical or mental health, including name of patient, date of birth, medical history, medical treatment, medical test results, medication list, and health number.
+(ii) “personal health information” or “PHI” means information about an identifiable individual, that can directly or indirectly be used to identify that individual and that relates directly to the individual’s physical or mental health, including name of patient, date of birth, medical history, medical treatment, medical test results, medication list, and any other health information.
 PHI may be found in medical records, treatment and examination notes and communications between patients and our healthcare professionals via the Platform.

 We collect and use several types of information from and about you: